awzbgr/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 It might seem dangerous having all of your irreplaceable private keys in a single file.
 That's what `bitcoin-cli dumpwallet` is for.
 It lets you make a copy of your wallet.dat:
 ```
 $ bitcoin-cli dumpwallet ~/mywallet.txt

+add a deprecatedrpc=create_bdb parameter in bitcoin.conf file if still error

 ```
 The `mywallet.txt` file in your home directory will have a long list of private keys, addresses, and other information.
 Mind you, you'd never want to put this data out in a plain text file on a Bitcoin setup with real funds!